mromerom/CS4330-FinalProject/Topics/Birth/templateMDFile.md

 Java was developed in 1995 to [union digital consumer devices and the internet](http://www.oracle.com/technetwork/java/javase/overview/javahistory-index-198355.html).
 It would replace C/ C++, enable the creation of web applications, have portability, and operate in distributed environments.

 There were [five main goals](http://www.freejavaguide.com/history.html) Java was developed for (ie. the problems Java was made to address):
-* Object Oriented Programming (OOP)
+1. Object Oriented Programming (OOP)
-  > This style of programming was developed so that similar elements are grouped together. *Please see javaCodeExample1 for further explanation* **PUT A HYPERLINK HERE**
-  > It was also developed to create more generic software that could be **reused**.
-Resuability of code, or modularizing code, is one of the most important aspects of computer science.
+  > This style of programming was developed so that similar elements are grouped together.<br></br>*Please see javaCodeExample1 for further explanation* **PUT A HYPERLINK HERE**<br></br> It was also developed to create more generic software that could be **reused**.<br></br>Resuability of code, or modularizing code, is one of the most important aspects of computer science.
 It allows for less storage, cleaner and more readable code.
-Code should be understandable and not repetitive. *Please see javaCodeExample2 for further explanation* **PUT A HYPERLINK HERE**
+Code should be understandable and not repetitive. <br></br>*Please see javaCodeExample2 for further explanation* **PUT A HYPERLINK HERE**
 2. Execution on multiple operating systems
  1.There was a large issue with 'platform independence' when coding came about.
 One could not simply write a program and try to run it on all platforms one is using.
   b.
 Java developers created a Java byte language that would be converted to the machine's 'native' language for execution and running.